jsfxfs/CLM/release_scripts/bigcity_README.md

 For `clm_offload`, the script pre-allocates 102 Millions gaussians capacity in CPU pinned memory.
 If your system has small CPU memory (e.g., < 100GB), you may be only able to train the 25M scale setup which uses less aggressive densification.

+### Dataset Decoding

+Training begins by decoding all JPEG images to raw format and saving them locally to disk.
+This step significantly improves data loading speed during training.
+Because the BigCity dataset is very large (the decoded images use about 500GB of disk space), ensure you have sufficient disk space before starting.
+Decoding is required only once, and future training runs will reuse already-decoded images if they exist.
+For optimal performance, use a fast local drive (avoid network storage such as NFS), and please refer to the **Dataset Caching and Streaming** section in `README.md` for further information.

 ### Checkpoints Saving

 We use `--save_tensors` in these scripts, which saves `.pt` files instead of `.ply` files for checkpoints because `.pt` is faster and consumes less CPU memory.
 This is a necessary flag.